 The “Latin America: Past, Present and Future” lecture series is sponsored by the Mojmir Povolny Lectureship in International Studies.
 Named in honor of long-time Lawrence government professor Mojmir Povolny, the lectureship promotes interest and discussion on issues of moral significance and ethical dimensions.

 Lawrence University, "The Evolution of Present Day Latin America Examined in International Lecture Series" (2011).
 Press Releases.
-Paper 461.
+461.